Rishi Sunak uses Boris Johnson attack by calling Starmer ‘just another lefty lawyer’

 The current Tory prime minister repeated the rhetoric at PMQs, as he defended his plan to ban asylum claims from those arriving on small boats and push for deportation.

 Mr Sunak said Mr Starmer has been “on the wrong side of this issue his entire career”, adding.
-“He talked about his legal background, he’s just another lefty lawyer standing in our way.”
+“He talked about his legal background – he’s just another lefty lawyer standing in our way.”

-Sir Keir said the PM was using “nonsense” attacks to cover up for Tory failure to crackdown on people smugglers or fulfil previous promises to cut small boat crossings.
+Sir Keir said the “nonsense” attack was the PM’s attempt to hide Tory failure to crackdown on people smugglers or fulfil previous promises to cut crossings in the English Channel.

-The Labour leader said Mr Sunak has “lost control of our borders”, urging the PM to “steal” Labour’s plan to tackle people-trafficking gangs and “sort out the mess”.
+The Labour leader said Mr Sunak has “lost control of our borders”, urging the PM to “steal” Labour’s plan to tackle trafficking gangs and “sort out the mess”.

-But Mr Sunak accused Sir Keir of being “in hoc to the open borders activists” and claimed the Tories were “on the side of the British people” when it came to small boat migrants.
+Mr Sunak accused Sir Keir of being “in hoc to the open borders activists” and claimed the Tories were “on the side of the British people” when it came to small boat migrants.

-Labour leader said: “If he was serious about stopping the boats, he’d actually steal our plan on stopping the boats, smash the gangs, sort out the returns and clean up the utter mess.”
+The Labour leader said: “If he was serious about stopping the boats, he’d actually steal our plan on stopping the boats, smash the gangs, sort out the returns and clean up the utter mess.”

 He added: “Nobody on this side of the House wants open borders.
 On that side they’ve lost control of the border.”